wrode/Blog/_posts/2016-08-19-Smart contracts.md

 ---

 These contextual laws often work as a safeguard, at times making contracts work as *intended* instead of as *written*.
-Journalist Matt Levine has a great [article](http://dealbreaker.com/2013/07/electricity-market-rules-were-not-a-worthy-opponent-for-jpmorgans-brainpower/) about JPMorgan recieving a hetfy fine, even after following the conditions set forth in a contract.
+Journalist Matt Levine has a great [article](http://dealbreaker.com/2013/07/electricity-market-rules-were-not-a-worthy-opponent-for-jpmorgans-brainpower/) about JPMorgan receiving a hefty fine, even after following the conditions set forth in a contract.
 The contract regulated the electricity market, and JPMorgan found a way to game the contract.
 JPMorgan did not break the rules set forth in the contract, they followed them carefully, but they did break the intent of the contract and where caught in the net of market manipulation laws.

 ---

 Even if you enslave your firstborn to try and uphold your part of a contract (which was [not unheard of](https://en.wikipedia.org/wiki/Nexum) in the early roman republic), there is still a risk that this is not enough.
 You could sell all your belongings and sell your family into debt bondage, but it might still not cover your obligations in the agreement.
-The risk of entering into a contract with someone who is not able to fullfill their part of the agreement is called counterparty risk, and must also be taken into account when entering a contract.
+The risk of entering into a contract with someone who is not able to fulfill their part of the agreement is called counterparty risk, and must also be taken into account when entering a contract.

 Last of all, even if you understand the contract and the legal context you still need to trust in the rule of law.
 Sometimes, de jure ≠ de facto.
 That's why you might be hesitant to go into an agreement with the son of the president in Corruptland.
 The contract is not worth the paper it's written on.<!--That's also why investors do not want to invest in Corruptland.
 Rule of law ensures that the investors are treated fairly. if you invest and get screwed over by the son of the president. -->
 <!-- visual explanaition of the elements involved in trusting a normal contract-->